-As of December 31, 2017, we had approximately US\$359.5 million in cash and cash equivalents and approximately US\$6.9 million in short-term investments.
+As of December 31, 2018, we had approximately US\$288.6 million in cash, cash equivalents and short-term investments, a decrease of \$77.8 million from December 31, 2017.
 We maintain our cash balances in bank deposits and in money market instruments.
 We do not engage in any currency hedging activities.
-Our short-term investments consist primarily of bond funds and principal protected notes that we trade.
+Our short-term investments consist primarily of principal protected notes that we trade.

 We believe our existing cash balances and short-term investments, together with cash we expect to generate from operating activities, will be sufficient to meet our anticipated cash needs for at least the next 12 months.
-Our future capital requirements will depend on many factors, including the level of our net sales, the timing and extent of spending to support product development efforts, the expansion of sales and marketing activities, the timing of introductions of new products, the costs to ensure access to adequate manufacturing capacity, the continuing market acceptance of our products, availability of attractive acquisition and investment opportunities, dividend payments, and share repurchases.
+Our future capital requirements will depend on many factors, including the level of our net sales, the timing and extent of spending to support product development efforts, the expansion of sales and marketing activities, the timing of introductions of new products, the costs to ensure access to adequate manufacturing capacity, the continuing market acceptance of our products, availability of attractive acquisition and investment opportunities, dividend payments, share repurchases and construction of our office building.
 We could be required, or could elect, to seek additional funding through public or private equity or debt financing, and additional funds may not be available on terms acceptable to us or at all.